rancher/rke2-docs/docs/security/hardening_guide.md

 ### Ensure etcd is configured properly

 The CIS Benchmark requires that the etcd data directory be owned by the `etcd` user and group.
 This implicitly requires the etcd process run as the host-level `etcd` user.
-To achieve this, RKE2 takes several steps when started with a valid `cis-1.XX` profile:
+To achieve this, RKE2 takes several steps when started with a valid `cis` or `cis-1.XX` profile:

 1. Check that the `etcd` user and group exists on the host.
 If they don't, exit with an error.
 2. Create etcd's data directory with `etcd` as the user and group owner.